ChenyuanLiu92/Intelligent-Dorm/README.md

 **⭐ If this project helps you, please give us a Star!**

-*Made with ❤️ by the I-Dorm-Guard Team*
+*Made with ❤️ by the Intelligent-Dorm Team*

 </div>